The Sustainable Way to Prepare Sustainability Data

 A flowchart showing the stages of GLYNT.AI's AI-First Data Preparation System

 The focus of this report is the box highlighted in yellow, the use of GLYNT.AI’s Few Shot ML.
-The other boxes illustrate the features and functionality needed by our customers for accurate, audit-ready sustainability data, e.g. water, energy, waste and emissions data prepared as rigorously as financial data in a SOC 1 compliant system.
+The other boxes illustrate the features and functionality needed by our customers for accurate, audit-ready sustainability data, e.g. finance-grade water, energy, waste and emissions data.
+For energy, water and emissions calculations other boxes are part of the GLYNT.AI infrastructure.

 GLYNT.AI is AI-First, in that we started by using ML to support human-oriented tasks in a step-by-step workflow.
 But in early 2024 we flipped our model, and the entire workflow is optimized to deliver accurate data with efficiency.
 Human tasks are in support of ML optimization.
 This has increased our capacity significantly, and led to faster services – including onboarding – for customers.